 A large collection of VA algorithms, however, took a more generic classification perspective.
 They first learn a model $p_{\TT}(Y|X)$ with the training data and then apply the classifier to observations from the target domain for cause-of-death assignment.
 The generalizability of this approach relies on the assumption that $p_{\TT_0}(Y|X) = p_{\TT}(Y|X)$.
 That is, the difference in the joint distribution of $p(X, Y)$ across domains are fully explained by different symptom distribution $p(X)$.
 This type of data shift is also known as \emph{covariate shift} \citep{shimodaira2000improving}.
 Under this assumption, the target CSMF can be estimated by simple aggregation of individual classifications, i.e.,

-Algorithms that make the implicit assumption on covariate shift include some of the most widely adopted VA models, such as InterVA \citep{byass2003probabilistic}, Tariff \citep{serina2015improving}, Naive Bayes Classifier \citep{miasnikof2015naive}, as well as many others in the literature applying off-the-shelf classification models on VA data \citep[e.g.,][]{flaxman2011random,blanco2020extracting}.
+Algorithms that make the implicit assumption on covariate shift include some of the most widely adopted VA models, such as InterVA \citep{byass2012strengthening,byass2019integrated}, Tariff \citep{serina2015improving}, Naive Bayes Classifier \citep{miasnikof2015naive}, as well as many others in the literature applying off-the-shelf classification models on VA data \citep[e.g.,][]{flaxman2011random,blanco2020extracting}.
+Models assuming covariate shift are easy to design and implement, but difficult to justify in the context of VA.
+As pointed out by \citet{king2008verbal}, symptoms collected by VA are usually the consequences of the underlying causes of death.
+Thus the covariate shift assumption is almost always violated as $p_{\TT_0}(Y|X)$ and $p_{\TT}(Y|X)$ are different even when $p(X|Y)$ is the same across domains.

-The classification models under the covariate shift assumption is easy to design and implement, but difficult to justify in the context of VA.
-As pointed out by \citet{king2008verbal}, symptoms collected by VA are the consequences of the underlying causes of death.
-When data are generated with this logic, the covariate shift assumption is almost always violated as $p_{\TT_0}(Y|X)$ and $p_{\TT}(Y|X)$ are different even when $p(X|Y)$ is the same across domains.
-This natural data generating process has been used much more frequently in the recent development of Bayesian methods for VA data, together with the prior shift assumption of $p_{\TT_0}(X|Y) = p_{\TT}(X|Y)$.
+The recent advancement of Bayesian modeling of VA data again returned to the formulation using the more natural decomposition of $p(X, Y) = p(Y)p(X|Y)$ to describe the data generating process.
 The first Bayesian hierarchical model for cause-of-death assignment, InSilicoVA \citep{mccormick2016probabilistic}, proposed to use non-informative priors to model $p_{\TT_0}(Y)$ in the target population and strong informative priors to shrink $p_{\TT_0}(X|Y)$ to the observed $p_{\TT}(X|Y)$ calculated from training data or provided by domain experts.
 This framework was later extended to include more flexible characterizations of $p(X | Y)$, using latent Gaussian graphical models \citep{li2020using} and factor models \citep{tsuyoshi2017, moran2021bayesian}.
 While \citet{tsuyoshi2017} and \citet{moran2021bayesian} treated the cause of death of all observations as drawing from the same distribution, they can be readily adapted to have different $p(Y)$ in different populations.